Skip to main content

 RC = FMV_increase − target_return

-Where FMV_start is the Fair Market Value of the business at the start of the year, FMV_increase is the total increase in value during the year, and target_rate_of_return is the return an independent investor would expect.
-If the residual (RC) exceeds the owner’s actual salary, an investor would view the compensation as reasonable.
+Where FMV_start is the Fair Market Value of the business at the start of the year, FMV_increase is the increase in value during the year before owner compensation, and target_rate_of_return is the return an independent investor would expect.
+The residual (RC) — the value created beyond the investor’s required return — is the reasonable compensation figure this approach produces: paying the owner that amount leaves an independent investor with exactly their expected return.

 Data Sources